Krissu3212/GetServerStats/README.md

 05.09.2021 Update: now also saving last 50 messages of server chat into a seperate JSON file (ChatSaver.java).

 19.09.2021 Update: added MOTD which is saved into server_status.json file every time server stops.
 Server is also saving the whole chat instead of last 50 messages now.

+26.09.2021 Update: fixed an issue where "mc_server_status" was being saved as online instead of offline when plugin was turning off.